Antique Car Museum

 Aquatic Visitor Center

 Put-in-Bay’s Butterfly House at the Perry’s Cave Family Fun Center offers visitors a unique viewing experience of hundreds of different exotic butterflies in their beautiful atrium filled with plants, fountains and sculptures.
 The butterflies on display are not native to the United States and precautions are used so they cannot escape their home in the atrium.
 Visitors walk amongst the butterflies.
 The Butterfly House also has a movie on butterflies and butterfly specimens can be purchased.
+The price to explore the Butterfly House is $8.00 for adults, $4.50 for kids 6-12.
+Children 5 & under free (with an adult).

 Crystal Cave, the world’s largest recorded geode, is located on Catawba Avenue directly beneath Heineman Winery.
 A tour of the cave is included with a tour of the winery.
 The walls of Crystal Cave are covered in celestite crystals, used in the manufacturing of fireworks.
 The cave was discovered in 1897 by workers digging a well for the winery.
 Tours of the cave and winery are given from the first of May through the end of September, beginning at 11:15 and ending at 5 pm Monday through Saturday, and from 12:15 to 5 pm on Sundays.